sjyogi73/AmazoneClone_ReactJS/README.md

-# Getting Started with Create React App
+# Amazon Clone Reactjs with Bootstrap

 This project is Developed for Twitter-Auth ( Login Page ) with Firebase